Lexham English Bible

-The Lexham English Bible (LEB) is an online Bible released by Logos Bible Software; no printed copy is available.
+The Lexham English Bible (LEB) is an online Bible released by Logos Bible Software; no printed copy is available for purchase.
 The New Testament was published in October 2010 and has an audio narration spoken by Marv Allen.
 It lists as General Editor W. Hall Harris, III.
 The Old Testament translation was completed in 2011.

 At its release, the LEB included only the New Testament and was simultaneously offered for free use to Logos users as well as other popular software suites, including freeware such as e-Sword and The SWORD Project.
 These were later updated to include the Old Testament.
 It can also be accessed in its entirety on websites listed below.

+An Open-Source project on GitHub uses LaTeX to typeset the translation and freely publishes the PDF file for download.
+Readers are allowed to print the LEB translation but not to sell it.

 The LEB is available under a very permissive license which allows royalty-free commercial and non-commercial use.

 Methodology

 According to the LEB's foreword, the translator's intent was to achieve: